colugomusic/clog/README.md

 {
   // If these connections are active when receiver is
   // destructed then the slots will be automatically
   // disconnected.
-It's ok if the connected signal is
+It's ok if the connected signals
-  // destroyed first.
+  // are destroyed first.
   clog::cn hello_connection;
   clog::cn goodbye_connection;
   clog::cn trigger_connection;